 I oppose HB842 as it will not provide any benefit to our students and schools and will cost nearly \$1mill to taxpayers.
 Please stop the madness.

-Submitted By Organization Testifier Position Testify Dana K. Hayashida Individual Oppose Written Testimony Only
+HB-842 Submitted on: 2/1/2023 10:35:10 AM Testimony for EDN on 2/2/2023 2:00:00 PM Submitted By Organization Testifier Position Testify Dana K. Hayashida Individual Oppose Written Testimony Only Comments:

-Aloha mai kakou,

-As a parent of children that are currently/have been in the Papahana Kaiapuni, I oppose HB842.
+Aloha mai kakou, As a parent of children that are currently/have been in the Papahana Kaiapuni, I oppose HB842.
 A test that is based on the English language and its perspectives does not properly assess children entering the Papahana Kaiapuni.
 I do not see the true benefit of having our keikis entering kindergarten in the papahana participate in this assessment.

-Mahalo nui, ka 'Ohana Hayashida

-Submitted By Organization Testifier Position Testify Isaac Ahuna Individual Oppose Written Testimony Only
+Mahalo nui, ka 'Ohana Hayashida HB-842 Submitted on: 2/1/2023 10:57:18 AM Testimony for EDN on 2/2/2023 2:00:00 PM Submitted By Organization Testifier Position Testify Isaac Ahuna Individual Oppose Written Testimony Only Comments:

 I strongly and firmly oppose HB842 that requires the board of education to adopt and the department of education to administer a kindergarten entry assessment in 'Ōlelo Hawai'i for Kaiapuni schools.
 Should this bill pass, it will adversly impact and disproportionately reflect the ability(ies) of our keiki entering Papa Mālaa'o (Kindergarten).
 It must be recognized that the vast majority of children entering Kindergarten programs at Kaiapuni schools will be their first instance in a Hawaiian Langauge program, not having any former formal preparation for schooling in the medium of the Hawaiian Language in comparison to the few who are able to attend the Pūnana Leo preschool program.
 While it can be certain that a majority of Pūnana Leo gradautes would meet or exceed the standards of any assessment administered, the majority of their peers who were not able to attend such a program at the PreK level would not, and therefore, a skewed and disproportinate result would be witnessed.

-E ola mau ka 'ōlelo Hawai'i

-Submitted By Organization Testifier Position Testify Larry Kimura Individual Oppose Written Testimony Only
+E ola mau ka 'ōlelo Hawai'i HB-842 Submitted on: 2/1/2023 11:15:14 AM Testimony for EDN on 2/2/2023 2:00:00 PM Submitted By Organization Testifier Position Testify Larry Kimura Individual Oppose Written Testimony Only Comments:

 I submit my objection to HB482.
-I object to the Hawai'i Board of Education's inattention to the exceptionally high Hawaiian language literacy rate of the 5 year old graduates of Hawai'i's Hawaiian medium preschool education conducted by Hawai'i's 'Aha Pūnana Leo.
+I object to the the Hawai'i Board of Education's inattention to the exceptionally high Hawaiian language literacy rate of the 5 year old graduates of Hawai'i's Hawaiian medium preschool education conducted by Hawai'i's 'Aha Pūnana Leo.
 The current one size fits all approach of the DOE in conducting one literacy test for English speakers debases the literacy skills of 'Ahahui Pūnana Leo's Hawaiian medium early education children.
 This is an injustice to Hawaiian as one of Hawai'i's official languages and demonstrates Hawai'i's lack of awareness to pursue and maintain high standards for the DOE Kaiapuni Hawaiian Immersion Program now in its 36th year of operation.
 It is high time for the DOE to investigate the major advancements being made in Hawaiian language literacy of the early childhood education 'Aha Pūnana Leo Hawaiian medium schools now in its 40th year of operation.

-Submitted By Organization Testifier Position Testify Laura Raye Individual Oppose Written Testimony Only
+Submitted on: 2/1/2023 11:40:49 AM Testimony for EDN on 2/2/2023 2:00:00 PM Submitted By Organization Testifier Position Testify Laura Raye Individual Oppose Written Testimony Only Comments: